omeka/classic-enduser/docs/Plugins/SocialBookmarking.md

 # Social Bookmarking

-The Social Bookmarking plugin inserts a customizable list of social networking sites below each item or collection in your Omeka Classic database.
+The [Social Bookmarking plugin](https://omeka.org/classic/plugins/SocialBookmarking/){target=_blank} inserts a customizable list of social networking sites below each item or collection in your Omeka Classic database.

-If you are using Omeka.net, see instructions in the [help section of Omeka.net](http://info.omeka.net).
+If you are using Omeka.net, see instructions in the [help section of Omeka.net](http://info.omeka.net){target=_blank}.

 ## Configuration